-- Using sankey diagrams to tell a story with data - Visualizing customer journey with sankey diagram - A sankey diagram says more than a 1000 pie charts - · What, Why and How of sankey diagrams - Using colors effectively in sankey diagrams
+- Using sankey diagrams to tell a story with data - Visualizing customer journey with sankey diagram - A sankey diagram says more than a 1000 pie charts - What, Why and How of sankey diagrams - Using colors effectively in sankey diagrams

-As soon as you create a Co-occurrence table, a bar chart will be shown in the area below the table.
-You can change the bar chart to a Sankey Diagram by opening the drop-down menu fü r Layout.
-From there select Visualization / Sankey.
+As soon as you create a table, a bar chart will be shown in the area below the table.
+To see a Sankey Diagram instead, click the Sankey button in the Diagram section of the ribbon.